Dick Blaker: Early life

 Blaker was born in Bayswater in London, the fourth child of solicitor Harry Blaker and his wife Edith Roswell.
-He attended Westminster School where he was the captain of the cricket and football teams for four years.
+He attended Westminster School, where he was the captain of the cricket and football teams for four years.
 He played both sports for Cambridge University, where he attended Jesus College, between 1898 and 1902, gaining Blues in both sports and captaining the University football team in the 1901 varsity match.

 Blaker's grandfather, also named Richard, had played first-class cricket for Cambridge in the 1840s.
-His father was also a cricketer, having played in non-first-class matches for the Gentlemen of Sussex.
+His father was also a cricketer, having played in minor matches for the Gentlemen of Sussex.

 First-class cricket career

 Blaker made his first-class cricket debut in 1898, appearing for Kent against Middlesex at Lord's.
-He played only twice in 1898 before appearing five times for both Cambridge University and for Kent in 1899.
+He played only twice in 1898 before appearing five times each for Cambridge University and Kent in 1899.
 From 1900 he made more regular appearances and was awarded his county cap.

-Blaker toured the West Indies with RA Bennett's XI in 1901–02 playing in all thirteen first-class matches on the tour.
-He played in the Kent side which won the 1906 County Championship, the first title in the county's history, but 1907 was his final season playing regularly for the club as his professional career as a civil servant began.
+Blaker toured the West Indies with RA Bennett's XI in 1901–02, playing in all thirteen first-class matches on the tour.
+He played for Kent when they won the 1906 County Championship, the first title in the county's history, but 1907 was his final season playing regularly for the club as his professional career as a civil servant began.
 Blaker made a final appearance for Kent in the 1908 season, playing at the St Lawrence Ground against the touring Gentlemen of Philadelphia.

 Wisden reports that he was an attacking batsman who scored quickly and a "fine slip fielder" whilst The Times considered him "a cricketer of adventure as well as talent".
-He had broken the Westminster school record for throwing a cricket ball 108 yards in 1898 and could throw further than almost all his Kent contemporaries, although he generally fielded in what was considered an excellent Kent slip cordon.
+He had broken the Westminster School record for throwing a cricket ball 108 yards in 1898 and could throw further than almost all his Kent contemporaries, although he generally fielded in what was considered an excellent Kent slip cordon.
 As a batsman he could score quickly, making 120 runs in 75 minutes against Gloucestershire at Catford in 1905 before going on to add 71 runs in a partnership with Arthur Day in only 15 minutes in the second innings.

-Blaker captained Kent twice in 1905 and played once for Oxfordshire in the Minor Counties Championship and, after the First World War, for the Civil service cricket team and for his local club Blackheath.
+Blaker captained Kent twice in 1905 and played once for Oxfordshire in the Minor Counties Championship and, after the First World War, for the Civil Service cricket team and for his local club, Blackheath.
 He was on the Kent Committee from 1946 to 1950 and President of the club in 1950, serving in the office when he died.

 Football career

 Blaker was a centre forward who captained both his school team and Cambridge University.
-He played regularly for amateur side Corinthian F.C. in the early years of the 20th century during which time the team competed against top professional sides on a regular basis.
+He played regularly for Corinthian F.C. in the early years of the 20th century.